 But I move on to the next quality these leaders all have, a sense of mission.

-Mission is the other driver for many politicians but Christian politicians again have the edge on their rivals.
-They’ve likely, lived, breathed mission all of their believing lives.
+A mission is the other motivator for many politicians but Christian politicians again have the edge on their rivals.
+They’ve likely lived and breathed mission all of their believing lives.
 It’s what the Church is all about.
-My own father used to say that Church is the only organisation that should exist purely for the benefits of its non members.
 Getting out there and changing the world is what churches (when they’re effective and have moral clarity) do best.

-One needs only think of the abolishing of slavery lead by William Wilberforce, or the Women’s Christian Temperance movement pushing for female suffrage or more recently the civil rights movement in the United States lead by Martin Luther King Jr to see what a sense of mission and the work church communities can do to change the world.
+One needs only think of the abolitionists like William Wilberforce, or the Women’s Christian Temperance movement pushing for female suffrage or more recently the civil rights movement in the United States lead by Martin Luther King Jr to see what a sense of mission can do to change the world.

 Outgoing Prime minister David Cameron has experienced himself the Church’s mission and it has inspired his faith.
 He said that his greatest moments of peace occur every other Thursday morning when he attends Eucharist at the church attached to his children’s school.
 His faith appears to have grown over the years from having doubts to one where he feels confident of the role that Christianity plays in British life today and indeed in his own.
 He’s said ‘I have felt at first hand the healing power of the Church’s pastoral care.’

 Here’s the other life lesson.
-You or the organisation you dedicate your life to (and yes that certainly means your work) should have a clear sense of mission that lines up with yours too.
-It’s what will drive you everyday and even inspire you to put in extra.
+You or the organisation you dedicate your life to should have a clear sense of mission that aligns with yours.
+It’s what will drive you every day and even inspire you to put in extra.
 That’s because it’s an outworking of what you value in life and how different you want the world to be.

 And what of our new prime minister, Theresa May, the daughter of an Anglican vicar (just like Thatcher and Brown whose parents were preachers)?

-I’m looking forward to seeing how Theresa May gets on with Angela Merkel, chancellor of Germany.
-They’ve got a lot of issues to talk through but they’ll have a couple of things in common at least, a similar political outlook and the other, Merkel too is the daughter of a Lutheran pastor and Christian in the Evangelical Church of Germany.
+It appears that Theresa May has a good working relationship with Angela Merkel, Chancellor of Germany.
+They’ve got a lot of issues to talk through but they have a couple of things in common at least.
+One is a similar political outlook the other is that Merkel too is the daughter of a Lutheran pastor and Christian in the Evangelical Church of Germany.

 Jeremy – Not Only Sundays